jake-7dtd/common/README.md

-# common
+# vanilla
-modlets meant to work with vanilla 7DTD, Darkness Falls, War of the Walkers, Undead Legacy and War3zuk
+modlets meant to work with unmodded 7 Days to Die